SigurdJanson/MomentProblem/README.md

 ## Architecture

 It's quite simple.
 One base class provides the full data structure and the basic functionality shared by all approximations.
-Some of the functionality required to accomplish an approximation is hidden inside
+Some of the functionality required to accomplish an approximation is hidden inside additional functions.
+Technically, they are not part of the class.

 ![Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/SigurdJanson/MomentProblem/master/uml/bymomentpdf.puml)